Cleveland Clinic Unveils Women's Comprehensive Health and Research Center Championed by WAM Founder Maria Shriver

 That’s why we must be at the heart of the solution.”

-– Maria Shriver, WAM Founder and Cleveland Clinic Strategic Partner
+– Maria Shriver, Founder, Women's Alzheimer's Movement Prevention and Research Center at Cleveland Clinic

 The Unfolding Story